ZoneIn Privacy Policy

 1. Scope of this policy

-This Privacy Policy explains how Tash-had Saqif and Elijah Kajinic collect, use, store, disclose, and protect personal information in connection with ZoneIn, the iOS app available under bundle identifier com.tryzonein.app.
+This Privacy Policy explains how Tash-had Saqif and Elijah Kajinic collect, use, store, disclose, and protect personal information in connection with ZoneIn: App Blocker for ADHD (“ZoneIn”), the iOS app available under bundle identifier com.tryzonein.app.

 This policy describes both data that may be transmitted to third-party service providers and data that is processed or stored locally on your device.
-We describe important local processing because it can affect your privacy and your device experience, even when that data is not uploaded to a ZoneIn server.
+We describe important local processing because it can affect your privacy and your device experience.

 2. Who we are